-But also, while the 7th century is the end of Epidaurum, its is start of the rise of Ragusa or Dubrovnik town.
-According some legends, refugees from Epidaurum came to the Dubrovnik and founded a new town.
+But also, while the 7th century is the end of Epidaurum, it's start of the rise of Ragusa or Dubrovnik town.
+According to some legends, refugees from Epidaurum came to Dubrovnik and founded a new town.
 We know that the certain kind of settlement already existed, so we can not say that they founded a new town, but its very possible a new population came and the town started to fortify.

 Canny Display of Diplomacy by Dubrovnik

 Domagoj: Very often rivers are used, sometimes it’s a valley.
 The Neretva River is the main communication.
 The canyons can also be communications, an area far away from the canyon.